 - Scrape remaining sealant remnants from the sink surface.

 - Clean the surface around the holes with a cleaner appropriate for your sink type.
 Mineral spirits or rubbing alcohol can be used to remove sealant residue.

-Tip: Some faucets include a matching drain collar around the drain hole.
+Tip: Some bathroom sink faucets include a matching drain collar around the drain hole.
 If necessary, remove the old collar by unscrewing it from the drain rim beneath the sink, after disconnecting the P-trap, using tongue-and-groove pliers.

 - Assemble the faucet following the manufacturer’s instructions.

 - Apply a bead of plumber’s putty or silicone caulk around the bottom of the faucet or the faucet holes on top of the sink, if called for in your instructions.

 - Place the faucet gasket over the tailpieces so that it is between the sink and the base of the faucet.

 - Insert the faucet assembly into the mounting holes so that the base is parallel to the back of the sink, and press the faucet down firmly into the sealant.